broodjeaap/go-watch/README.md

 GoWatch comes with many filters that cover most typical use cases.

-## Cron
+## Schedule

-The `cron` filter is used to schedule when your watch will run.
+The `Schedule` filter is used to schedule when your watch will run.
 It uses the [cron](https://pkg.go.dev/github.com/robfig/cron/v3@v3.0.0#section-readme) package to schedule Go routines, some common examples would be:
 - `@every 15m`: will trigger every 15 minutes starting on server start.
 - `@hourly`: will trigger on the hour.
 - `30 * * * *`: will trigger every hour on the half hour.

 More detailed instructions can be found in its documentation.

+Optionally one or more 'jitter' duration strings can be added:
+- `@every 15m + 10m`: Will trigger every 15 to 25 minutes
+- `@every 15m + 5m + 5m`: Same as above, but more centered around 20 minutes

 ## Get URL